Social Icons

 Directed by Tim Story

-The main issues with this movie is the segregation of the main characters to the back of the story which on its own is not worth my time.
-Also, the directing is not well crafted and the pacing is all over the place, it will be a miracle to see this movie without dozing off.
+The main issue with this movie is the sidelining of the titular characters, Tom and Jerry, to the background of a story that isn’t worth anyone’s time.
+On top of that, the directing feels sloppy, and the pacing is all over the place—it’s a miracle if you can sit through this movie without dozing off.

-Tom and Jerry were the supporting cast in their own movie.
-I have to say I was completely disappointed by this movie, sad thing was I was so geared up to see it and boy, what a let down.
+Tom and Jerry, the iconic duo, are reduced to supporting characters in their own movie.
+I have to admit, I was completely disappointed.
+I had been so excited to watch this, and what a letdown it turned out to be.

 Flora & Ulysses (2021)